-Regardless of who is hosting, make sure there is a clear communication and coordination between everyone so people don’t end up organising two separate showers.
+Regardless of who is hosting, make sure there is clear communication and coordination between everyone so people don’t end up organizing two separate showers.

-Nowadays anyone who wants can organise a shower.
-It can be the couple that plans their wedding shower or it can be the bride only, if they decide to give a bridal shower with the bride’s closest friends only.
+Nowadays anyone who wants can organize a shower.
+It can be the couple that plans their wedding shower or it can be the bride only if they decide to give a bridal shower with the bride’s closest friends only.
 This is an agreement between the couple and all details are up to them!

 Many couples opt for setting up a registry from which guests can choose what to buy them.

-The couple decides what they want, include the items in the registry and then the guests select what they would like to give them.
+The couple decides what they want, includes the items in the registry, and then the guests select what they would like to give them.

 Some couples go a bit more unconventional and ask for money instead of things.

 A reason for this could be the fact that people nowadays get married later and already have everything they need or simply want to choose their own gifts themselves.

 When Should You Have A Wedding Shower Or Bridal Shower?

 Either a wedding or bridal shower should happen shortly before the wedding ceremony but no later than three weeks before the wedding.